MayanLeavitt/Enhancing-X-ray-Image-Text-Matching/README.md

 | Constant Positional Encoding | V | 7.4 | 18.8 | 27.2 |
 | Full Positional Encoding | V | 7.5 | 20.6 | 28 |

-Two networks that train concurrently using the same text encoder.
-The outputs are averaged with learned weights.
 We can see that using the lateral images improves results as opposed to using frontal data alone.
 In addition, training two models at once achieves the best performance, but concatenating image features is a cheaper way to combine viewpoints.

 <br />